Samet-MohamedAmin/INSAT_TP_quality/README.md

 ### Tomcat
-In this app we prepared two tomcat servers: One a developement server and the other as deployment server.
+In this app we prepared two tomcat servers: One as developement server and the other as deployment server.

 - Tomcat job configuration
 ![](images/tomcat/img_tomcat_02.png)